TypeScript OSDK migration guide (1.x to 2.0)

-This guide is intended to help you convert applications from TypeScript OSDK 1.x to TypeScript OSDK 2.0.
-The guide explains differences between TypeScript OSDK 1.x and 2.0 and highlights relevant changes in syntax and structure.
+This guide is intended to help you migrate applications using TypeScript OSDK 1.x to TypeScript OSDK 2.0.
+The sections below explain the differences between the two versions and highlights relevant changes in syntax and structure.

 TypeScript documentation is also available in-platform in the Developer Console at /workspace/developer-console/.
 Use the version picker to select 2.0 for documentation on TypeScript OSDK 2.0.